 Purpose of this document

-This document describes the policy of Melbourne Institute of Technology Pty Ltd (“MIT”) about the collection and handling of “personal information”, “health information” and “sensitive information” (collectively “information”) about students, prospective students and former students (“you”).
+This document describes the policy of Melbourne Institute of Technology Pty Ltd (“MIT”) on how MIT collects, uses, discloses and otherwise handle “personal information”, “health information” and “sensitive information” (collectively “information”) about students, prospective students and former students (“you”).
 It also details how you may access personal information held by MIT about you and how you can lodge a complaint if you believe the privacy of your personal information has been breached.

-Personal information is information or an opinion (including information or an opinion forming part of a database) about an identified individual, or an individual who is reasonably identifiable, whether true or not, that is recorded in material form or not.
+Personal information is information or an opinion (including information or an opinion forming part of a database) about an identified individual, or an individual who is reasonably identifiable, whether true or not, and whether recorded in material form or not.

 Collection of information

-Where it is reasonable and practicable to do so, MIT collects information about you directly from you (eg. forms filled out by you, both paper and on-line or from meetings and interviews with you).
+MIT generally collects information about you directly from you (eg. forms filled out by you, both paper and on-line or from meetings and interviews with you).
 MIT maintains records on each student which may include attendance data, reports, marks and grades information.
 There may also be times when MIT is provided with your personal information from a third party, such as through our partner institutions and from education agents who provide services to us.
 MIT will take reasonable steps to let you know, generally, what personal information it holds.
 MIT will seek your consent before collecting sensitive information unless collection is otherwise authorized or required by law.

 Use and disclosure of information

-MIT will use or disclose personal information for the primary purpose for which it was collected, for any related secondary purpose that you would reasonably expect, or with your consent, or as permitted or required by law or as authorised by the APPs.
-MIT may use or disclose personal information (other than sensitive information) for the purpose of direct marketing, but must only do so in accordance with NPPs.
-MIT will only disclose health information in accordance with the NPPs.
+MIT will only use or disclose personal information for the primary purpose for which it was collected, for any related secondary purpose that you would reasonably expect, or with your consent, or as permitted or required by law or as authorised by the APPs.
+MIT may use or disclose personal information (other than sensitive information) for the purpose of direct marketing, but must only do so in accordance with the APPs.
+MIT will only disclose health information in accordance with the Health Privacy Principles.

-Typically, MIT discloses personal information for legitimate purposes such as the following:
+The following are examples where MIT discloses personal information for legitimate purposes:

 - acquiring products and services which you authorize us to purchase for you, such as overseas student health care;